 \subsection{Multi-modal Data Representations}

-To investigate and reach robust RGB-X semantic segmentation, the multi-modal data representations are critical.
-We study with four modality combinations, including RGB-Depth, RGB-Thermal, RGB-Polarization, and RGB-Event semantic segmentation.
-Now we elaborate the multi-modal data representations we use for inputting to our symmetric dual-path CMX architecture.

-\textbf{RGB-Depth.} Depth images naturally offer range, position, and contour information.
-The fusion of RGB information and depth information is promising to better separate objects with indistinguishable colors and textures at different spatial locations.
-We encode the raw depth images into HHA images as the depth modality input.
-This algorithm is proposed by~\cite{gupta2014learning}, which has been proven to have a better use of depth information.
-Precisely, HHA offers a representation of geometric properties at each pixel, including horizontal disparity, height above ground, and the angle the pixel's local surface makes with the inferred gravity direction, emphasizing complementary discontinuities of RGB images.
+\textbf{RGB-Depth.} Depth images naturally offer range, position, and contour information. {The fusion of RGB and depth information can better separate objects with indistinguishable colors and textures at different spatial locations.
+We encode the depth images into HHA format~\cite{gupta2014learning}.} HHA offers geometric properties, including horizontal disparity, height above ground, and angle.

-\textbf{RGB-Thermal.} At night or in places with insufficient light, objects and backgrounds have similar color information and are difficult to distinguish.
-Thermal images provide infrared characteristics of objects, which are potential to improve objects with thermal properties such as \emph{people}.
+\textbf{RGB-Thermal.} At night or in places with insufficient light, objects, and backgrounds have similar color information and are difficult to distinguish.
+Thermal images provide infrared characteristics of objects, which are the potential to improve objects with thermal properties such as \emph{people}.
 We directly use the infrared thermal image and copy the single-channel thermal image input $3$ times to match the backbone input.

-\textbf{RGB-Polarization.} High-reflectivity objects such as \emph{glasses} and \emph{cars} have RGB information that are easily confused with surroundings.
-Polarization cameras record the optical polarimetric information when polarized reflection occurs, which offer complementary information serviceable for better segmenting and understanding scenes with specular surfaces.
-The polarization sensor equipped with a polarization mask layer with four different polarization directions~\cite{xiang2021polarization} and thereby each captured image set consists of four pixel-aligned images at different polarization angles $[I_{0^\circ}, I_{45^\circ}, I_{90^\circ}, I_{135^\circ}]$, where $I_{angle}$ denotes the image recorded at the corresponding angle.
+\textbf{RGB-Polarization.} {High-reflectivity objects such as \emph{glasses} and \emph{cars} in RGB images are easily confused with surroundings.
+Polarization cameras record the optical polarimetric information when polarized reflection occurs, which offers complementary information in scenes with specular surfaces.} The polarization sensor is equipped with a polarization mask layer with four different directions~\cite{xiang2021polarization} and thereby each captured image set consists of four pixel-aligned images at different polarization angles $[I_{0^\circ}, I_{45^\circ}, I_{90^\circ}, I_{135^\circ}]$, where $I_{angle}$ denotes the image recorded at the corresponding angle.